© Copyright EA Networks 2019 • Website design by Plato Creative

 Irrigation energy demand across Mid Canterbury can be as much as 140 megawatts (MW).
 We are seeking to reduce this to 90MW (or less) during the days and times recommended.
 This represents an energy demand reduction of about 35% across the district.

-Reduce any non-essential irrigation use on your property between 8am and 8pm Monday through Friday during the periods recommended by EA Networks (refer to schedule), or as recommended through the TEXT message alert system.
+Reduce any non-essential irrigation use on your property between 8am and 8pm Monday through Friday during peak periods during a hot, dry summer season..

 So that you can get lower network charges in the future.

 Transpower’s charges can only be reduced if collectively Mid Canterbury’s energy demand is reduced during summer.
 This can only be achieved if irrigation demand is reduced, either naturally through rainfall/lower temperatures OR through active reduction on-farm by you.

 By reducing irrigation demand, and in-turn collectively reducing Mid Canterbury’s energy demand, our region will be best placed to get lower charges from Transpower.

 You are best placed to determine which, if any, irrigation demand can be reduced during the periods that we recommend.
 For non-resilient/critical crops it may not be possible to reduce irrigation – this is OK since we are not seeking to reduce all irrigation demand, just 35% of the total and only during specific times/periods.

 We have developed a schedule that details when we recommend that you reduce irrigation demand on your property, which will be updated for each peak period and posted on this page.
 Outside of these times/days you can freely irrigate to the fullest extent since there is little risk of a summer peak occurring.